S&P/TSX Composite Index

 Monthly Return for the S&P/TSX Composite Index

 It is also instructive to note the monthly return of this index over the past 37 years.
-The average monthly return of the index over the past 37 years has been 0.56%.
+The average monthly return of the index over the past 37 years until August 2022 has been 0.56%.
 Returns are seen all over the place.
 Even though the average monthly return of 0.56% annualizes to 6.9%, there are seven months with returns worth less than -10%.
 These significant negative returns suggest that the S&P TSX is quite a risky investment.

 The Canadian S&P Index Committee, in addition to the S&P/TSX Composite Index, maintains the S&P/TSX 60 Index.
 The S&P/TSX 60 Index is designed to represent leading companies in the leading industries.
 It is the Canadian component of the S&P Global 1200 index.